yangdongchao/interspeech2021_MTDA/README.md

 In this repository, I finish my method MTDA, which proposed by my paper.
 Furthermore, I also finish other SOTO methods, these methods are not open source.
 So I write code for them according to thier paper.
 The details you can refer my paper. <br/>
 This repository contains the code for six experiments in my paper
 * MTDA: proposed method in my paper.
-* DANN: for paper "Domainadaptation  neural  network  for  acoustic  scene  classification  inmismatched conditions"
+* DANN: for paper "Domain adaptation  neural  network  for  acoustic  scene  classification  inmismatched conditions"
 * MCD: For paper  "Maximumclassifier  discrepancy  for  unsupervised  domain  adaptation"
 * UADA: for paper  "Unsupervised adversarial domain adaptation for acoustic sceneclassification"
 * W-UADA: For paper  "Unsupervised  adver-sarial  domain  adaptation  based  on  the  wasserstein  distance  foracoustic scene classification"
-* MMD: this method have been used in the paper MCD as comparable method, I coding for it according to paper "Learning transferablefeatures with deep adaptation networks"
+* MMD: this method have been used in the paper MCD as comparable method, I code for it according to paper "Learning transferablefeatures with deep adaptation networks"

 ## Prerequisites